-Besides quantitative results that compare our generated pseudo labels with the ground truth, we also show qualitative visualizations for a more intuitive illustration in Figure~\ref{pseudo}.
-In ScanNet, there are still a very small number of points remaining unlabeled for point-level annotation, so that we can also observe some white details in Figure~\ref{pseudo}(d).
+Besides the quantitative results that compare our generated pseudo labels with the ground truth, we also show qualitative visualizations for a more intuitive illustration in Fig.~\ref{pseudo}.
+On the ScanNet dataset, there are still a very small number of points remaining unlabeled for point-level annotation, so we can also observe some white details in Fig.~\ref{pseudo}(d).
 By only annotating one point per instance for its location, we obtain the labels for the corresponding segments with a number of points.
 In contrast to point-level labels, our labeling method is very cost-effective.
-With the benefit of seg-level labels, our SegGroup network can generate qualitative pseudo point-level labels from instance locations.
+With the benefit of seg-level labels, our SegGroup network can generate qualitative point-level pseudo labels from instance locations.
 From the visualization results, we observe that the pseudo labels match the ground-truth labels in almost all the areas.